JacksonKuo/blog/_posts/2024-12-29-ai-exploration-part-2.markdown

 [^2]: [https://aws.amazon.com/what-is/overfitting/](https://aws.amazon.com/what-is/overfitting/)

 [^3]: InstructGPT is an earlier version of ChatGPT, a fine-tuned GPT-3.5 that is trained to be more truthful and less toxic.
-InstructGPT was appoximately released on January 27 2022 and ChatGPT was released November 30, 2022.
+InstructGPT was approximately released on January 27 2022 and ChatGPT was released November 30, 2022.